fahseltc/learn-react-scrimba/README.md

 6. Capstone Project: Tensies
 7. Capstone Project: Assembly: Endgame

-All of these projects were built using Vite and can be ran by typing:
-`npm run dev`
+All of these projects were built using Vite and can be ran by typing:  `npm install && npm run dev` inside the project folder